Initiating a Complaint

 The initial review will include a determination as to whether the University has jurisdiction over the violation.
 (See Explanation of Important Aspects of the Student Conduct Process—Jurisdiction.)
 This initial review could consist of requesting additional information from the complainant or referred student, or otherwise collecting additional information.
 This initial review is intended only to provide information pertinent to the incident under review and is not designed to result in a binding decision.
 The designated reviewer will take reasonable measures to ensure that the initial review is completed within five business days of the date of written complaint that a violation has occurred.
 However, the University reserves the right to extend this time limit, in its sole discretion, in order to ensure a proper initial review of all relevant material.

 If the referred student acknowledges that a violation, or the conduct giving rise to a violation, has occurred at any time during the initial review, the process may immediately move to the sanction process.
 These sanctions may be appealed in accordance with the procedures detailed in the Conduct Appeals Procedures.

 Initiating a Hearing

-If, after the initial review, the designated reviewer determines that there is reasonable cause to believe that a violation of policy has occurred, the Student Judicial Process will move forward.
+If, after the initial review, the designated reviewer determines that there is reasonable cause to believe that a violation of policy has occurred, the Student Conduct Process will move forward.